buddyjojo/worli/README.md

 There's now a Zenity based GUI too!

+worli-gui now has uupdump ISO creation support (also a bit experimental)

 Also you can use your own ISO and even a modified `install.wim`*

 *\* A modified `install.wim` to still requires an ISO file for the `boot.wim` and boot files*